Do you need help with your US tax return?

-- Complete the client questionnaire: click here for a downloadable copy.
+- Complete the client questionnaire.
 Gather your tax documents.
 Print and sign the engagement letter (located on the second page of the organizer).

 - Call our office for an appointment to meet with our CPA or send the completed questionnaire together with copies of the required documents and the signed engagement letter to our office in Utrecht either by regular mail, email to firstname.lastname@example.org or by fax.
 Our contact details are mentioned under the Contact Us section of the website.

 - Once we have received your paperwork and the signed engagement letter, we will begin preparation of your tax return.
 You can expect to be contacted as soon as possible if we require additional information or documentation.

 - When the tax return is completed, a secured DRAFT .pdf copy will be e-mailed to the email address you provided.
 Attached to this email will be Form 8879 (which authorizes us to electronically submit your tax return) and the invoice.
 If there are no comments, questions or changes to be made to the tax return you will sign Form 8879 and return to us by email, fax or regular mail.
 Your tax return will be prepared for electronic submission.

 - Once payment is received for the invoice, your tax return will be submitted and you will receive confirmation of IRS acceptance within 1 to 2 business days.
 At this point you will also receive your finalized .pdf copy of the tax return and a paper copy will be mailed to you if you requested one.